speakeasy-api/openapi-directory/SDKs/googleapis.com/drive/v3/java/README.md

 ### comments

-* `driveCommentsCreate` - Creates a new comment on a file.
+* `driveCommentsCreate` - Creates a comment on a file.
 * `driveCommentsDelete` - Deletes a comment.
 * `driveCommentsGet` - Gets a comment by ID.
 * `driveCommentsList` - Lists a file's comments.